 From the Galaxy S10 series and for Samsung phones which will be released in the near future you can expect One UI to be pre-installed on these phones.

 One UI 2.0 Is Coming Later This Year:

 Android Q will likely be released before the 4th quarter in 2019.
 This will bring a host of new features to Android phones.
 This is what One UI 2.0 will be based on.

 At the moment, we don’t know very much about One UI 2.0.
 However, when Google releases Android Q. It’s likely that One UI 2.0 will be released shortly thereafter.

 When the Samsung Galaxy S20 is announced early next year, it has been reported that it will be the first phone to come with One UI 2.1 pre-installed.

 Now You Know What Is Samsung One UI:

-Now you know just about everything there is to know about Samsung One UI.
-So if you have any comments or questions, please feel free to leave them in the comment section below.
+If you have any comments or questions, please feel free to leave them in the comment section below.